 - 1. The contents of this drawing are copyright. - 2.
-Scaled drawing for Planning purposes only.

-- 5. Electrical layouts to be agreed with client & added to drawing - 6.
+Scaled drawing for Planning purposes only. - Contractors must verify all dimensions and report any discrepancies before putting work in hand or making any shop drawings. - 5.
+Electrical layouts to be agreed with client & added to drawing - 6.
 Drawings to be read in conjunction with specification.